-In the case of SGGK, after spending all day chasing the boar, the boar makes for a hole, by a mound and a large rock, where he turns and faces the hunters and dogs who are on foot and on the other side of the stream from the boar.
+In the case of SGGK, after spending all day chasing the boar, the boar makes for a hole by a mound and a large rock.
+There he turns and faces the hunters and dogs who are on foot and on the other side of the stream from the boar.

 Til þe knyȝt com hymself, kachande his blonk,

 Syȝ hym byde at þe bay, his burnez bysyde;